Introduction

 Exploring biological pathways and performing multi-omic pathway enrichment

-Users can either input the exact pathway name or part of a pathway name for a fuzzy search.
+Analytes belonging to a pathway can readily be retrieved by either inputting the exact pathway name or part of a pathway name for a fuzzy search.
 By default, the function getAnalyteFromPathway() returns both proteins/genes and metabolites involved.
 This can be modified with the parameter “analyteType”.

 Here is an example: